 Successful sales consultants….

 1. Are patient.
-They embrace the idea that win-win negotiations frequently end with delayed closes rather than a push to get the deal done.
+They embrace the idea that win-win negotiations frequently end with delayed closes rather than pushing to get a deal done.
+Clients can smell fear and desperation miles away.
+Stay cool.

 2. Are problem solvers.
 They propose multiple, objective solutions that show varied outcomes (that include scenarios of spending more and even less with you — don’t hesitate to put less money on the table than you want, if it supports the client’s goals!).

-4. Are flexible.
-They appreciate ‘no’ as an answer to a proposal and ask what they can do better or different in the immediate or distant future.
-(The honest feedback is the only way you will know how to get the business in the future.)
+4. Are bigger picture thinkers.
+They respond to ‘no’ by assessing the real objection vs. the put-off.
+In the event that they do not get the business, they are ready to ask what they can do better or different in the future.
+(Being open to honest feedback is the only way to meet the client’s needs in the future.)

-5. Are focused on substance rather than flattery.
-They replace comp tickets and expensive dinners (that make prospects feel important) with actual data, predictable follow-through and beneficial services that prove what super-stars clients are for buying from them.
+5. Are focused on forging substantive connections.
+They are willing to replace comp tickets and expensive dinners (to win clients) with actual data, predictable follow-through and beneficial services that solve their clients’ problems.

 7. Are trustworthy.
 They are always honest.
 Period.

 8. Are assertive.
 They dare to say ‘no’ when the counter-offer negatively impacts their business.
-(It’s critical that you show the buyer how not to undermine your services.)
+(It’s critical to show the buyer how not to undermine one’s services.)

-10. Are strong, confident and skilled presenters.
-(If your product is hot and you’re not, you will sabotage your own efforts.)
+10. Are on FIRE — strong, passionate, confident and skilled presenters and pitchers.
+(If your product or service is hot and you’re not, you will sabotage your own efforts.)

 Happy consulting,